bogaudio/BogaudioModules/README.md

 #### MONO

 MONO mixes down the channels of a polyphonic cable to a single-channel mono output.
-It is an alternative to the SUM module that comes with VCV Rack, but adds an onboard compressor, to even out the level differences when only a few, or many, channels on the incoming are sounding.
+It is an alternative to the SUM module that comes with VCV Rack, but adds an onboard compressor, to even out the level differences when only a few, or many, channels on the input cable are sounding.
 The COMP control sets the amount of compression; at zero there is no effect and the behavior of this module is essentially equivalent to Rack's SUM.
 As with SUM, the LEVEL control simply attenuates the output.
 The output, post-LEVEL, is soft-clipped at about +/-12V.

-Those with a discerning ear may prefer to set COMP to zero (or use Rack's SUM), and then patch into <a href="#pressor">PRESSOR</a>, for more control over the compression effect.

 #### DETUNE

 A 1V/octave pitch processor, for controlling a detuned oscillator pair.
 A reference pitch in raised and lowered by the number of cents (hundredths of a semitone) specified by the knob and CV, and output at OUT+ and OUT-.
 The input pitch is output at THRU.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the input at V/OCT.

 #### STACK